Hi. I’m Damage – I’ve been called a writer, a journalist or a futurologist in the past. Recently, I’ve been hearing musician a lot more.

 RESEARCH (FUTURE TECH & SUBCULTURES)

 Cyberpunk does make you a sucker for new tech and weird stuff, I know it happened to me.
-I’ve been a tech columnist for 2 1/2 years at *HVG, a major Hungarian news portal, covering events like Ars Electronica, the unveiling of a new Google HQ in Zürich or plowing my brains with LVA.
-(Yeah, go google that.)
-I’m currently doing something very similar for *24.hu.
+I’ve been a tech columnist for 2 1/2 years at *HVG, a major Hungarian news portal, covering events like Ars Electronica, the unveiling of a new Google HQ in Zürich or plowing my brains with Layered Voice Analysis.
+Also did something very similar for *24.hu.

 After completing my debut book Damage Report, I felt like I had to use my brain differently, keep words to a minimum.
 I took to learning infographics in January 2012 – ten months later I was one of the winners for an *infographics event contest run by The Economist.
 I also worked on commissions for a few clients like *Vodafone, *Cisco, the *Budapest Flood & Public Lighting Ltd, *Visceral Business, *Tastebuds, *Tablet2Cases or my good friend and social media kunoichi *Sylwia Presley.
-I’m also registered as a *Visual.ly Marketplace Designer and if you wanna peep (please do), *here’s my portfolio.
+For a time I also was registered as a *Visual.ly Marketplace Designer and if you wanna peep (please do), *here’s my portfolio.
+I don’t design infographics anymore, so don’t bother asking for any graphic work for your amazing project.

 AND THEN, MORE MEDIA.